Lessify/localess-angular/README.md

 ## Usage

-## Client Provider
+### Client Provider
-Why do we need Client Provider, the provider is designed to be used on the client side only, as it **API Token** is not required.
+The Client Provider is designed to be used only on the client side, as an **API Token** is not required.

 ````ts
 const LOCALESS_URL = 'https://my-localess.web.app';